Pipeline Politics: The Race to Bypass Hormuz

 What to Watch

-1. Saudi East-West Pipeline throughput data: Aramco does not publish real-time pipeline flow data, but Yanbu tanker loading schedules (trackable via AIS and Kpler) serve as a proxy.
-Watch for loading frequency to increase from the current 5 VLCCs per week toward 10-12, which would signal throughput approaching 4-5 million barrels per day.
-Conversely, any interruption in Yanbu loadings could indicate pipeline operational issues during the ramp-up.
+3. Saudi East-West Pipeline throughput data: Aramco does not publish real-time pipeline flow data, but Yanbu tanker loading schedules (trackable via AIS and Kpler) serve as a proxy.
+Watch for loading frequency to increase beyond the current pace.
+Any interruption in Yanbu loadings could indicate pipeline operational issues during the ramp-up or, more critically, Houthi interdiction downstream.

-3. Iraq-Turkey pipeline agreement negotiations: The July 2026 expiration is a hard deadline.
+4. Iraq-Turkey pipeline agreement negotiations: The July 2026 expiration is a hard deadline now less than four months away.
+Iraq’s production is down ~70%+ with most southern Basra fields offline.
+The Kirkuk-Ceyhan pipeline is Iraq’s fiscal lifeline.
 Watch for signals from Ankara on renewal terms, Baghdad-Erbil negotiations on volume allocation, and any statements from Turkey linking pipeline terms to broader bilateral issues.
-A breakdown in negotiations would eliminate Iraq’s only bypass within four months.
+A breakdown in negotiations would eliminate Iraq’s only bypass during the worst chokepoint crisis in petroleum history.

 Sources